 We intentionally require students in every grade level to memorise selected portions of the Bible.
 This provides students with a resource of sound words to draw on for their own spiritual development as well as training the memory, an essential faculty needed for all academic study.

 Unlike many schools, we do not require families to provide their children with an electronic device for use in the classroom.
 Our staff are encouraged to use technology when there is a clear educational benefit for students.
 We have adopted Chrome OS as our base for student computing.
-Two computer rooms are available for Digital Technology learning, as a well as a portable set of Chromebooks for in-class use.
+Two computer rooms are available for Digital Technology learning, as a well as several portable sets of Chromebooks for in-class use.

 Reasonable levels of homework